abs-sayem/git-start/add_ssh_key.md

 ## Add SSH Key to GitHub Account
 - Go to GitHub Account --> **Setting** --> **SSH and GPG keys** --> **New SSH Key**
 - Place and title and paste the key and hit Add SSH key

+> Now you can clone repositories locally using ssh link and maintain them.